Phonestheme: Study of patterns in neologisms

 The second type of approach makes use of the tendency for phonesthemes to participate in the coinage and interpretation of neologisms (i.e., new words in a language).
 Various studies have demonstrated that, when asked to invent or interpret new words, subjects tend to follow the patterns that are predicted by the phonesthemes in their language.
 It is known, for example, that the word bangle is a loan from Hindi but speakers tend to associate it with English onomatopoeia like bang.
 While this approach demonstrates the vitality of phonesthemic patterns, it does not provide any evidence about whether (or how) phonesthemes are represented in the minds of speaker-hearers.

 Study of linguistic processing patterns

 The final type of evidence uses the methods of psycholinguistics to study exactly how phonesthemes participate in language processing.
 One such method is phonesthemic priming — akin to morphological priming — which demonstrates that people represent phonesthemes much as they do typical morphemes, despite the fact that phonesthemes are non-compositional.

+Several experiments have been conducted to assess the psychological reality of phonesthemes in English and in Swedish.
+One such experiment was conducted by Margaret Magnus in 2000 tested subjects' production and recognition of phonesthemes.

 Discussions of phonesthesia are often grouped with other phenomena under the rubric of sound symbolism.